 You will find these pullbacks when the market is breaking out of a consolidation.
 Something similar also happens during a trend reversal.

-In the image below, you’ll see that price was consolidating, horizontally zigzagging between support and resistance.
+In the image below, you’ll see that the price was consolidating, horizontally zigzagging between support and resistance.
 But when price breaks out of the resistance, price doesn't go very far before it comes back to the previous resistance (which now becomes support).
 That is a pullback.

 In the trend reversal image below, you’ll see that price also pulled back a little after the reversal before continuing on its journey.

-Apart from the pullback strategy, check out other ways to take advantage of forex breakouts.
+Apart from the pullback strategy, check out other ways to take advantage of Forex breakouts.

 2. Pullbacks on Trendlines